ajaquith/securitymetrics/README.markdown

 Securitymetrics.org is a community website for practitioners of security metrics.

-This website uses the Octopress software created by Brandon Mathis.
+This website uses the Octopress software, created by Brandon Mathis.
 See the License notices for this site and for Octopress below.

 ## What is Octopress?